Bynder/cw-wordpress-plugin/readme.txt

 4. Bulk import your content at scale

 == Changelog ==
+= 1.0.2 =
+* Fixed an issue where creating a new row in an ACF PRO repeatable field doesn't create the field on Content Workflow.

 = 1.0.1 =
 * Updating the plugin listing page to have new assets and an improved description.
 * Fixing small typo within the plugin API stopping the plugin from loading.